Integrability and non-Integrability in N=2 SCFTs and their Holographic Backgrounds: A warm up: the non-Abelian T-dual of

 \ee This Lax formulation \cite{Borsato:2016pas} follows from the mapping $l_\pm \to \widehat{l}_\pm$ between world-sheet derivatives obtained as a consequence of the Buscher procedure and which defines a canonical transformation map between the starting theory and its dual \cite{Lozano:1995jx}.
 Of course one should be concerned about the transformation of the Virasoro constraints between the two theories, however it is easy to see using the definition of the matrix $M_{ab}$ in eq.~\eqref{eq:act2} that, \be \frac{1}{2} \partial_{\pm}v^T ( M^{-1} + M^{-T} )\partial_{\pm}v = \kappa^2 \widehat{l}_\pm \cdot \widehat{l}_\pm \ , \ee and hence the Virasoro constraints are equivalent to \be \kappa^2 \widehat{l}_\pm \cdot \widehat{l}_\pm \approx (\partial_\pm X_0)^2 \ . \ee These follow from the Virasoro constraints of the starting theory by the canonical transformation $l_\pm \to \widehat{l}_\pm$.

 Below, we use the same diagnostic tool kit to study non-integrability in a set of holographic duals to ${\cal N}=2$ SCFTs.
 These Type IIA backgrounds share some of the structure of the background described around eq.(\ref{rxs3natd}).
-The non-Abelian T-dual of $AdS_5 \times S^5$ however stands out as a unique example of these geometries since it provides an integrable theory \cite{Borsato:2016pas,Borsato:2017qsx} (see appendix \ref{sec:S5int} for an explicit construction).
-In contrast we will see that generic backgrounds dual to ${\cal N}=2$ SCFTs will exhibit non-integrability.
+The non-Abelian T-dual of $AdS_5 \times S^5$ however stands out as a unique example of these geometries since it provides an integrable theory \cite{Borsato:2016pas,Borsato:2017qsx} (see appendix \ref{sec:S5int} for an explicit construction).\footnote{For the non-Abelian T-dual of the principal chiral model a description of the Lax was provided in \cite{Sfetsos:2013wia} and the Lax pair provided by \cite{Borsato:2016pas,Borsato:2017qsx} follows, in a rather circuitous route, from one introduced in \cite{Kawaguchi:2014qwa}.} In contrast we will see that generic backgrounds dual to ${\cal N}=2$ SCFTs will exhibit non-integrability.